Brian J. Ford

-Brian J. Ford HonFLS HonFRMS (born 1939 in Corsham, Wiltshire) is an independent research biologist, author, and lecturer, who publishes on scientific issues for the general public.
+Brian J. Ford HonFLS HonFRMS (born on May 13, 1939 in Corsham, Wiltshire) is an independent research biologist, author, and lecturer, who publishes on scientific issues for the general public.
 He has also been a television personality for more than 40 years.
 Ford is an international authority on the microscope.
 Throughout his career, Ford has been associated with many academic bodies.
 He was elected a Fellow of Cardiff University in 1986, was appointed Visiting Professor at the University of Leicester, and has been awarded Honorary Fellowship of the Royal Microscopical Society and of the Linnean Society of London.
 In America, he was awarded the inaugural Köhler Medal and was recently recipient of the Ernst Abbe medal awarded by the New York Microscopical Society.
 In 2004 he was awarded a personal fellowship from NESTA, the National Endowment for Science, Technology and the Arts.
 During those three years he delivered 150 lectures in scores of countries, meeting 10,000 people in over 350 universities around the world.